 Beets are delicious, beautiful, and great for you.
 They give you a strong dose of B vitamins, iron, manganese, copper, magnesium and potassium.
-They also have compounds that are beneficial to your circulation, stamina, liver, and cancer-fighting ability.
+They also have compounds that are beneficial to your circulation, stamina, liver, and a lot more.
 To top it all off, they have plenty of fiber to keep you regular.

 Beets store well either in your soil or your root cellar, which means you can get all the benefits of beets well into frosty days.